Diffusing Anger or Feeding the FlamesBy Dr. Margaret Paul

 The problem is that they feed the flames with ANY response once one of them is angry.

 Once a person is angry, he or she is no longer open to hearing another view of things.
-Anger is a way of trying to have control over getting one's way.
+Anger is a way the wounded self has learned to try to have control over getting one's way.
 When a person is angry and yelling at or blaming another person, they are trying to bully that person into doing what they want.
 They don't want to hear the other's feelings, explanations, lectures, or logic.
 When they are angry, they may have no feelings of caring about the other person - they just want to control the person or the situation.
+There is no intent to learn.

 Now you are both pointlessly trying to control each other, bringing out the heavy artillery as you defend your position.